sylikc/jpegview/readme.txt

 [1.0.31]
 Bugs fixed:
 - Read ahead no longer turned off when failed to read one image
-- Fixed loading error of JPEGs with EXIF data but IDF1 missing
+- Fixed loading error of JPEGs with EXIF data and IDF1 section missing
 - Blending issues with nVidia cards fixed (hopefully now all of them)
+- Fixed (sporadic) crash when deleting files in folder with the 'Del' key
 - Registration of file endings in Windows 8 improved New features:
 - New supported file format: TGA (8, 15, 16, 24, 32 bits) - only for reading